-In the "Review of the Week," we have stated that the proceedings in the House of Commons are " make believe."
-They were so up ito the time that was written.
-Since then there has been a real battle on Mr. Humg's motion or the " Little Charter."
+In the "Review of the Week," we have stated that the proceedings in the House of Commons are "make believe."
+They were so up gto the time that was written.
+Since then there has been a real battle on Mr. HUME's motion for the " Little Charter."
 He was defeated by the junction of Lord J. RUSSELL and Mr. DISRAELI, the new Chancellor of the Exchequer !
-The fact is enough to open the eyes of the country to the real character of the ex-Minister's intentions on that all-important question.
+The fact is enough to open the eyes of the country to the real character of the ex-Minister's intenthe country to the real character of the ex-Minister's inten-tions on that all-important question.
 We should think there will not be found among real Reformers a single gudgeon silly enough to swallow the bait held out at the Chesham-place meeting.
-Let the cry at the hustings be-' Put not your faith in Whigs.'
-Treat them as they really arc-the enemies of genuine representative Reform.
+Let the cry at the hustings be-'Put not your faith in Whigs.'
+Treat them as they really are-the enemies of genuine re-presentative Reform.
 Let us have no more false friends, but a fair stand-up battle.
 Even with the fear of the hustings before their eyes, only eighty-nine members belonging to the Liberal party could be whipped in favour of the motion.
 Let that be remembered when the proper time comes.
-It will be a sufficient answer to 'Liberal' professions ; and if such men are returned again, it will certify to Reformers the character of the new House and what they may expect from it.
+It will be a sufficient answer to 'Liberal' professions ; and if such men are returned again, it will certify to Reformers the character of the new House and what they may ex-pect from it.